denis-beurive/onerng-notes/README.md

 ## The problem (Ubuntu 21.10)

-According to the Ubuntu documentation, we should use the _Systemd utility_ (instead of the _Upstart services_).
+According to the Ubuntu documentation, we should use the _Systemd services_ (instead of the _Upstart services_).
 See [this link](https://wiki.ubuntu.com/SystemdForUpstartUsers).

 > To determine which init daemon you are currently booting with, run:
 >